recotoolsbenchmarks/BambooAnalysis/doc/recipes.rst

 :py:attr:`bamboo.NanoAODModule.prepareTree` will pass this to the :py:meth:`bamboo.treedecorators.decorateNanoAOD` method and add the calculator module.
+Similarly, to have all these variations propagated to the missing transverse momentum, ``"MET"`` should be added to the :py:attr:`~bamboo.NanoAODModule.addToCalc` attribute.

-With the default settings, only the nominal jet collection is produced.
+With the default settings, only the nominal jet collection and MET are produced.
+The :py:meth:`bamboo.analysisutils.configureJets` and
-The :py:meth:`bamboo.analysisutils.configureJets` provides a convenient way to correct the jet resolution in MC, apply a different JEC, and add variations due to different sources of uncertainty in the jet energy scale.
+:py:meth:`bamboo.analysisutils.configureMET` methods provide a convenient way to correct the jet resolution in MC, apply a different JEC, and add variations due to different sources of uncertainty in the jet energy scale, for the jet collection and MET, respectively (the arguments should be the same in most cases).
-As an example, the relevant code of a NanoAOD analysis module could look like this to apply a newer JEC to 2016 data and perform smearing and add uncertainties to 2016 MC:
+As an example, the relevant code of a NanoAOD analysis module could look like this to apply a newer JEC to 2016 data and perform smearing, add uncertainties to 2016 MC, and the same for the MET:

 .. code-block:: python